 THE MCGILL REMEMBERS PROJECT

-In April 2005 staff members Prof. Christopher Milligan (Faculty of Education) and Wes Cross (Student Services) created a website to mark McGill’s participants in the Second World War as part of Canada’s Year of the Veteran activities.
+In April 2005 staff members Prof. Christopher Milligan (Faculty of Education) and Wes Cross (Student Services) created a website to honour McGill’s participants in the First and Second Second World Wars as part of Canada’s Year of the Veteran activities.
 The website drew interest from the community and helped remind the campus of the richness of the University’s contribution to the war effort.

-As a result the McGill Remembers Roundtable was formed, comprised of individuals with connections to both McGill and the field of history.
+As a result an advisory group, the McGill Remembers Roundtable was formed, comprised of individuals with expertisein the field of history and McGill's collections.
 Roundtable discussions centered on the various elements of McGill’s history that marked the era, and how best to share the information, art and architecture with the public.

 In the McGill University Archives (MUA) the individual records of over 6,000 McGill students and staff were found, compiled by R.C.
 Fetherstonhaugh of the McGill War Record Office during World War Two.
 These files contained press clippings, photos, letters and dispatches for each of the known McGill participants, both military and civilian from World War Two.
-The example set by the University of Glasgow among comparable institutions indicated that there was a keen public interest in such records, and it would be an important step if McGill could make these carefully compiled files available to a wider audience.
+The example set by the University of Glasgow and other institutions indicated that there was a keen public interest in such material, and it would be an important step if McGill could make these files available to a wider audience.

 The Roundtable agreed that the University should pursue a number of steps to rehabilitate the Memorial Hall, and increase its role in the community and, at the same time, endeavor to share the various elements of the archival records.
 Beyond the paper records held by the MUA, there are also paintings, stained glass windows, sculptures and other objects.
-The Roundtable also agreed that the range of the McGill Remembers effort should be increased to include other eras, most notably the role played by the University in the First World War, Boer War and other major events.
 It was also important to capture the contribution of later McGill contributors such as those alumni who participated in peace-keeping and development operations in the more recent past.

 To date the McGill Remembers Project has been quite successful.
 It has been an active participant in the annual Remembrance Day ceremonies on both campuses as well as the official Montreal ceremony.
 A number of alumni veterans have been contacted and interviewed to provide additional insight and advice.
 We have also provided presentations and lectures to interested groups on McGill's history.